The Bat Project Team

 Community Engagement Officer

 I’ve been involved in conservation for over 25 years.
 I studied for a B.A .in Geography followed by a M.Sc. in Land Resource Management.
 After this I worked for many years in woodland management and environmental education.
 Since moving to Devon in 1999, I’ve enjoyed getting to know the amazing natural diversity found in the county.
-Working on the Bat Project is a great way to get to know even more of the county whilst doing the work I love.
+Working on the Bat Project was a great way to get to know even more of the county whilst doing the work I love.

 I gained an M.Sc. in Conservation and Land Management from Bangor University in 2010.
 Since then I have been working in the field of landscape-scale ecology for Wildlife Trusts across the country on various projects.
 These range from conservation land management advice and habitat restoration to extensive water vole monitoring.